raj23manj/springBoot/jokesapp/README.md

          * Abstract classes vs interfaces
            * instance variable are allowed in abstract classes but not in interfaces

-         * in multiple inheritanceor inheritance the which overrides always takes precedence, resolve to the child implementation always
+         * in multiple inheritance or inheritance the which overrides always takes precedence, resolve to the child implementation always

          * when two interfaces have same method names, java will throw compiler error, in that case we need to implement the